-The Chinese influence on the global markets is now more prominent because if they wished they reverse course on the US bond purchase, and flood the market with US Treasuries it would force the yields to surge.
+Chinese influence on the global markets is now more prominent than before.
+If they wished they reverse course on the US bond purchase, and flood the market with US Treasuries, it would force the yields to surge.
 This policy action could create issues, not just for the US financial system, but it could also lead to a full-scale risk aversion strategy due to the sensitivity of the monetary policy.

 Yield Curve Predicts US Recession

 Regardless of if the US-China trade war rhetoric escalates further, it seems that the US economy may still be facing headwinds.
 The bond market or the bond yield curve is signalling that the US economy will enter into recession in the next 9 to 30 months.

 The yield curve is merely a line on a graph that shows the relationship between the price of a loan and the maturity of the loan.
 Additionally, it shows the difference between the rates on short-term bonds and the interest rates on the long-term bonds.

 Investors and Wall Street analysts like to use the yield curve to forecast the health of the US economy.
 The yield curve gives traders a view into what investors think is in store for the US economy, and how heavily they invest in bonds or how much they profit from buying them.

 Due to the Fed’s aggressive tightening policy, the short-term rates have gone up, while the long-term bonds have failed to rise which has created a yield-flattering effect.
 When the yield curve flattens, it means that investors are uncertain about what’s going to happen in the future, which can indicate weakness in growth and lending.